-Maintaining a profitable affiliate program requires being able to decipher what is ROAS, before being able to grow top-line revenue.
+Maintaining a profitable affiliate program requires being able to decipher what ROAS is.
+We outline the importance of ROAS in this article.

 Table of contents: